dvaumoron/casiusbot/README.md

 - add a default role to user without any prefix role (except for user with forbidden roles)
 - add a role on joining user (could be the default or a forbidden role)
 - add a set of command allowing user to choose a prefix role and one to reset to default role (those command does not work for user with forbidden roles)
+- add a command to display a count of users by role
 - post reminder messages for scheduled events

 Optionally (when corresponding configuration is present) :